Woody Jackson: Career

 In 1992, shortly after the 1992 Los Angeles riots, Jackson moved from Richmond to Los Angeles.
-In 1995, he collaborated with musician Bill Elm, who introduced Jackson to the band Friends of Dean Martinez.
+He performed in the group Hotel X, which released its album Engendered Species with SST Records in 1994; he also toured with the Useless Playboys around this time, alongside Mike Geier.
+In 1995, Jackson collaborated with musician Bill Elm, who introduced him to the band Friends of Dean Martinez.
 Jackson eventually acted as a fill-in for an absent guitar player before remaining with the band as a full member for some time.
 He also worked for McCabe's Guitar Shop for several years, where he learned how to play chromatic harmonica in one lesson from Dave Gage.
-Jackson co-composed the scores for the films Men Cry Bullets (1998) with Ivan Knight and Forest Dunn, and The Last Man (2000) with Knight.
-He later became a session musician, working on the soundtracks of films like Ocean's Twelve (2004) and The Devil Wears Prada (2006).
+Jackson co-composed the scores for the films Men Cry Bullets (1998) with Ivan Knight and Forest Dunn, and The Last Man (2000) with Knight, and contributed music to the soundtracks for The Invisible Circus (2001), Bewitched (2005), Fast Food Nation (2006) with Elm as part of Friends of Dean Martinez, and Youth in Revolt (2009) with Petra Haden.
+As a session musician, he worked on the soundtracks of films like Ocean's Twelve (2004) and The Devil Wears Prada (2006).
 Jackson appears in the documentary film Moog (2004), performing alongside Money Mark.
-As part of Friends of Dean Martinez, Jackson worked with Elm on the score for the film Fast Food Nation (2006).

 Jackson spent around six years "searching for a new sound that no one ever had heard"; he crafted his own guitorgan by connecting a Chamberlin keyboard to a guitar, an instrument he later used on films such as Ocean's Twelve and Ocean's Thirteen (2007).
 Jackson's musical style has been described as a "smooth blend of Krautrock, funk, ambient and brick-smashing instrumental rap".
-In 2008, Jackson and Petra Haden released the album Ten Years, titled after the length of time it was in production.
-Around 2009, Jackson took over Melrose Avenue-based Electro-Vox Recording Studios, which was established in 1931 and is said to be the oldest privately-held recording studio in the United States.
+In 2008, Jackson and Haden released the album Ten Years, titled after the length of time it was in production.
+Around 2009, Jackson took over Melrose Avenue-based Electro-Vox Recording Studios, which was established in 1931 and is said to be the oldest privately held recording studio in the United States.
 Jackson is an avid collector of vintage instruments and recording equipment for the studio.
 Around 2010, Jackson was working on instrument restoration with the family of Harry Chamberlin, inventor of the Chamberlin keyboard.
 Jackson is featured in Melodrama: The Mellotron Movie (2010), a documentary directed by Dianna Dilworth about the Chamberlin.